MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-azure-resource-manager-templates-overview.md

 * Define parameters only for values that vary, based on your deployment needs.
 Don't define parameters for values that stay the same across different deployment requirements.

-* Provide default values for parameters except when parameters handle information that is sensitive or requires security.
-Always use parameters for user names, passwords, and secrets.
+* Provide default values for parameters except for values that are sensitive or must be secured.
+Always use secured parameters for user names, passwords, and secrets.
 To hide or protect sensitive information in parameters, follow the guidance in these topics:

   * [Security recommendations for template parameters](../azure-resource-manager/template-best-practices.md#parameters)